 By Gem Latimer | August 31 2018

-Your business operations are a flywheel, illustrating why it’s more important than ever to implement a customer-centric strategy that considers how customers interact with your business at every stage.
+Your business operations are a flywheel, illustrating why it’s more important than ever that you consider how your customers interact with your company at every stage of their journey.

 The flywheel is made up of three key areas: marketing, sales, and service.
 And at the centre of these processes sit your customers.